Welcome to the MitchellCamera.com

 These Production Graphs are the results of a fairly long and tortured hobby horse of a project.
 It all started with the standards and an attempt to apply available serial numbers into a basic product lifetime statistical model.
 Though that did not work out perfectly, it did start a research process that eventually yielded an accurate list of Serial numbers to years for the three most common models: Standards/GC's, BNC's and NC's.

-It soon became apparent when numbering these in sequence from 1920 onwards to the end of the 1970's, that Mitchell considered all these cameras to be the same basic camera with merely slight variations, not different models.
-Physical proof of this fact is my GC #1167.
-It currently operates and functions correctly sitting on an early #256 "L" base.
-As supplication to those who will decry labeling all these as "Standards" in the Mitchell Registry, we will note the variations as a camera "style."
+In the case of the Standards and GC's, it soon became apparent that the numbering of these cameras all fell into a complete sequence from 1920 onwards to the end in the 1970's.
+As such, it became apparent that Mitchell considered all these cameras to be the same basic camera with merely slight variations - not different models.
+Physical proof of that fact is my GC #1167 that currently operates and functions correctly sitting on an early #256 Warner Brothers "L" base.
+As a supplication to those who will decry as heresy labeling these all as "Standards" on the registry page we note the variations as a camera style.

 Total Production Graph

 Below is the graph for production figures which include the Mitchell Standard in red, the Mitchell BNC in blue and the Mitchell NC in black.
 To see these cameras with productions numbers within the graph, just scroll down.

 The graph for the Mitchell Standard Camera appears below.
 Note the production figures are indicated with the red line.

 BNC Camera Production

 The BNC's have a much smaller sample but have the most surviving or recorded instances.
 Their production was not as affected by historical factors and were relatively easy to place.
 The BNC production figures are indicated by the blue line and it overlays the red line of the Standard production figures.